karatts/GudeBot/README.md

-# TOF Ruby Discord Bot for FairyTail server
+# GudeBot for FairyTail server and private use

 This bot provides basic functions as requested by members of the FairyTail discord server.

 ## Functions
 - Emotional Support
 - Pat
+- Interaction with Karuta bot
+    - Event Interaction

 ## Project structure
 Below is a basic overview of the project structure: